ilholbea/cookingApp/README.md

 In the `test` folder of the `BACKEND` you can find the tests for `Controllers`, `Services` and `Repositories`.
 You can run them either using the `mvn test`, provided you have the Maven installed, or using the `test.bat` script that I've provided.

+The steps, ingredients and categories are stored not as list of strings, but as simple strings.
+Why I've decided to use them like these?
+Because let's assume that the `CHEF` want to create a recipe really fast, copying some information from the internet.
+With the list, he would have to click an `Add Ingredient/Step` for each new line of the recipe.
+With the elements stores as strings, he can simply copy-paste the recipe and format it as he wants.

 ######FRONTEND
 The `FRONTEND` was developed using the `Mendix Desktop Modeler`.
 I've created the needed pages.